plowsof/monero-fund-watch/README.md

 # Thank you
 A kind stranger who wishes to be known as TheKindGerman has donated enough XMR to pay for 1 whole year of electricity ! :') up to 2021-08-22.
++2 anonymous donations.. thats about 2 years and 6 months!! (i cant believe it)